 What is the best way to reheat a slice of cold pizza leftovers, or heating up a frozen pizza (shout out to Screamin Sicilian fans)?
 Most people will immediately think about putting that leftover slice in the oven, but it’s actually wasteful and doesn’t even produce the best results.

-I will tell you four methods you can use, help you choose the best way to reheat pizza, and give a couple of tips.
+I will tell you five methods you can use, help you choose the best way to reheat pizza, and give a couple of tips.

 Read below to know more.